egliloris/movie-center-x/README.md

 What else can you try?

-- [ ] Change the Actors feature into a lazy-loaded feature.
+- [ ] Change all features into lazy-loaded features.
 (You need to change the routes and the Store registration.)
 - [ ] Open a bottom sheet or dialog using effects only.